giantswarm/docs/src/content/tutorials/app-platform/app-configuration/index.md

   - What are the limitations around secrets when configuring them for an App?
   - How are configuration values stored and referenced in the Control Plane?
   - How can I provide configuration values for apps?
-last_review_date: 2024-09-30
+last_review_date: 2024-10-21
 ---

-Giant Swarm's [App Platform]({{< relref "/overview/fleet-management/app-management" >}}) allows you to easily install Apps across your entire fleet of clusters.
-We fully support [Helm](https://helm.sh/) as a general tool to deploy your applications as well as for our general App Catalog, which you can of course also use for your own applications by creating a new Catalog.
+The Giant Swarm's [app platform]({{< relref "/overview/fleet-management/app-management" >}}) allows you to easily install apps across your entire fleet of clusters.
+The platform fully support [`Helm`](https://helm.sh/) as a general tool to deploy your applications as well as the official Giant Swarm app catalog.

-Apps are packaged as Helm charts.
-Helm charts rely on _values_ to be set in order to fill in placeholders in _templates_.
-By configuring your App you set the values that become available to the templates when they're deployed.
+The apps are packaged as `Helm` charts.
+Those charts rely on _values_ to be set in order to fill in placeholders in _templates_.
+By configuring your app you set the values that become available to the templates when they're deployed.

 ## Configuration levels {#levels}

 There are three levels of configuration:

-1. **Catalog**: Configuration provided by the publisher of the App Catalog.
+1. **Catalog**: Configuration provided by the publisher of the `App` catalog.
 2. **Cluster**: Configuration provided by the cluster admin.
-3. **User**: Configuration provided by the user installing an App.
+3. **User**: Configuration provided by the user installing an `App`.

 Each level overrides the previous one.
 As a user you aren't expected to edit configuration at the `catalog` or `cluster` level.
 However, user level configuration can override both catalog and cluster level configuration.

-Since `app-operator` version `v6.2.0` you can set a list of extra configuration layers with special `priority` field you can control the level around which they will be applied to the core configurations.
-Head to the [Extra configuration layers](#extra-configs) section to learn more about them.
+Besides, there is a list of extra configuration layers with special `priority` field that you can control the level around which they will be applied to the core configurations.
+Head to the [extra configuration layers](#extra-configs) section to learn more about them.

 Each level of configuration - same applies to extra configuration layers - has two types of values that you can provide:

-1. **Configuration values**: Configuration provided as a configmap resource.
+1. **Configuration values**: Configuration provided as a `configMap` resource.
-2. **Secret values**: Configuration and credentials provided as a secret resource.
+2. **Secret values**: Configuration and credentials provided as a `Secret` resource.

 All values are gathered together and merged into the final values object that will become available to the chart template.

 Values are merged in the following order:

-1. Catalog configuration values
+1. `Catalog` configuration values
-2. Catalog secret values
+2. `Catalog` secret values
-3. Cluster configuration values
+3. `Cluster` configuration values
-4. Cluster secret values
+4. `Cluster` secret values
-5. User configuration values
+5. `User` configuration values
-6. User secret values
+6. `User` secret values

 If no value is provided then the default in the chart's values file (`values.yaml`) is used.

 __Note__: Attempting to change configuration at any other level is risky because your changes might be overwritten by an operator.
-That's why our web interface is only able to set user level configuration values.

 ## General notes about app configuration

 When using app platform, it's important to remember, that most of the configuration changes in Kubernetes are asynchronous and only eventually consistent.
-This also applies to `App` CRs and theirs configuration.
-To better understand that, let's use an example where you update the application version in the `App` CR from version `v1.0.0` to `v2.0.0` and the same time you update the configmap referenced by the `App` CR (let's call the configmap before the change `configMap v1` and after the change `configMap v2`).
+This also applies to `App` resources and theirs configuration.
+To better understand that, let's use an example where you update the application version in the `App` resource from version `v1.0.0` to `v2.0.0` and the same time you update the configmap referenced by the `App` resource (let's call the configmap before the change `configMap v1` and after the change `configMap v2`).

 As these changes are completely independent for Kubernetes, the following scenario is possible:

-- `App` CR is in version `v1.0.0` and configMap is in `v1`
+- The `App` resource is in version `v1.0.0` and configMap is in `v1`
-- both `App` CR and the referenced configmap are edited
+- Both `App` resource and the referenced configmap are edited
-- the application's version change is already processed, so the application runs in `v2.0.0` with a configmap `v1`
+- The application's version change is already processed, so the application runs in `v2.0.0` with a configmap `v1`
-- after some time, the configmap change is processed, the application will now run in `v2.0.0` with a configmap in version `v2`
+- After some time, the configmap change is processed, the application will now run in `v2.0.0` with a configmap in version `v2`

 Obviously, it can also happen that the configmap is updated first, then the application version.
 The time between one and the other change being processed is usually very short, still it's important to understand, that such situations might and will happen.